vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Introduction

 Recent years have witnessed a transformative shift in the field of medical imaging, largely driven by advancements in the realms of Deep Learning (DL) and Computer Vision.
 DL-based techniques, particularly convolutional neural networks (CNNs), have shown remarkable potential in solving a diverse range of inverse problems \cite{ongie2020deep,raissi2019physics,8253590}.
 These methods leverage the capacity of CNNs to learn complex relationships directly from data, eliminating the need for hand-crafted mathematical models and heuristics.
 This shift has enabled the development of innovative solutions that surpass the limitations of traditional methods in MI.
 By leveraging large datasets, DL-based reconstruction methods can solve inverse problems by learning complex image representations and effectively reconstruct high-fidelity images, often in a supervised learning (SL) settings \cite{8434321,Yiasemis_2022_CVPR,10.1007/978-3-030-59713-9_7, SOUZA2020140,moriakov2022lire,zhang2021improving,madesta2020self} or in self-supervised settings \cite{Hendriksen_2020,lehtinen2018noise2noise}.

 In this study, we propose vSHARP (variable Splitting Half-quadratic ADMM algorithm for Reconstruction of inverse-Problems), an innovative approach to solving inverse problems in Medical Imaging using Deep Learning.
 The vSHARP method leverages the Half-Quadratic Variable Splitting (HQVS) \cite{CHENG2020103193} method and integrates the Alternating Direction Method of Multipliers (ADMM) \cite{CAI201821} to unroll an optimization process.
-By combining a differentiable gradient descent process in the image domain for data consistency and a DL-based denoiser, such as a U-Net \cite{ronneberger2015unet} or a U-Former \cite{Wang_2022_CVPR} architecture, for image enhancement, in addition to utilizing a trained initializer for the ADMM Lagrange multipliers, vSHARP aims to achieve high-quality reconstructions.
+It incorporates a differentiable gradient descent process for data consistency in the image domain, a denoising process using deep learning-based denoisers such as the U-Net architecture \cite{ronneberger2015unet} for image enhancement, and a trained initializer for the ADMM Lagrange multipliers.
+The goal of vSHARP is to achieve high-quality reconstructions.

-To evaluate the performance of vSHARP, we conducted comprehensive experiments focused on accelerated parallel MRI reconstruction and applied vSHARP to two distinct datasets, the Calgary Campinas brain \cite{Beauferris2022} and fastMRI T2 prostate datasets \cite{tibrewala2023fastmri}.
+To evaluate the performance of vSHARP, we conducted comprehensive experiments focused on accelerated parallel MRI reconstruction, applying vSHARP to the Calgary Campinas brain dataset \cite{Beauferris2022} and the fastMRI T2 prostate dataset \cite{tibrewala2023fastmri}.
+Additionally, we tested accelerated parallel dynamic MRI reconstruction on the CMRxRecon cardiac cine dataset \cite{cmrxrecondataset}.

 Our main contributions can be summarized as follows: